 Step 4: Moisturizer

 Those with oily complexions may roll their eyes at the thought of adding more moisture to their face, but hear us out: everyone needs to moisturize to ensure the skin has adequate protection before stepping outside.
-Even the oily skin can be dehydrated or dry.
+Even oily skin can become dehydrated or dry.
+Knowing how to layer moisturizers is just as important for your skin as other skincare products in order to keep your skin hydrated.
 Reach for a lightweight moisturizer, like Tidal Brightening Enzyme Water Cream, while your skin is still damp from your serum — this will help the product to lock in that necessary hydration.

 If you’re targeting dullness, discoloration or aiming for extra protection against pollutants, reach for a hydrating, glow-inducing moisturizer packed with Vitamin C, like C.E.O.
 Vitamin C Rich Hydration Cream.
 This creamsicle-scented moisturizer will wake up your complexion in no time.